 I earned two degrees in architectural design: So how exactly did I wind up researching interactive retail lighting controls for my final design thesis?

 You need to understand how limited architectural lighting controls were at that time.
-To set the historical context a bit: My top-of-the-line PC in 1998 ran Windows NT on a 800mhz processor with 128mb of RAM.
+To set the historical context a bit: My top-of-the-line PC in 1998 ran Windows NT on a 800mhz processor with 128mb of RAM (that’s 128 megabytes…NOT gigabytes!)
 Digital cameras were expensive, poor-quality novelties (so I had to shoot on Kodachrome and scan the slides).
 Steve Jobs just released the original iMac, which made a big splash by ditching the 3.5″ floppy disk drive, but promised to make it easier for average folks to connect to the internet…by modem, of course!
 The World Wide Web was only about 5 years old at this point and in the midst of the infamous dot-com bubble, but early sites like Amazon.com or Outpost.com clearly showed the immense promise of e-commerce.
-Architectural lighting had only very limited, strictly proprietary control systems, all based on turning individual light fixtures on or off, or somewhere in between.
+Architectural lighting had only very limited, strictly proprietary control systems, all based on turning individual dimmers on or off, or somewhere in between.

 Part II: A confluence of technologies…